 The Reykjavík sailors' flag

-The fresh and pristine ocean air had made the passengers work up quite a hunger and everybody complimented the chef for a delicious fish course prepared with the freshest material available.
+The fresh, pristine ocean air had made the passengers work up quite an appetite, and everybody complimented the chef for a delicious fish course prepared with the freshest ingredients available.

-After dinner we sailed back home to Reykjavík, some made use of the free wifi on board, but I opted for staying outside.
-I love the fresh sea air and I wanted to keep my eyes open for possible sightings of whales.
-What an absolutely beautiful day this had been :)
+After dinner, we sailed back home to Reykjavík; some used the free Wi-Fi on board, but I opted to stay outside.
+I love the fresh sea air, and I wanted to keep my eyes open for possible whale sightings.
+What a wonderful day this had been :)

-The views from the boat on Faxaflói bay is breathtaking; here you have the view of Reykjavík city and the islands and mountains and you will see as far as Akranes town in the west.
+The views from the boat on Faxaflói bay are breathtaking; here you can see Reykjavík city, the islands, and the mountains, and you will see as far as Akranes town in the west.

 Harpa concert hall in Reykjavík

-My photo above is of our concert and conference hall, Harpa, by the harbour, which the whale watching boat sailed by going in and out of the harbour.
+My photo above is of our concert and conference hall, Harpa, by the harbour, where the whale-watching boat sailed in and out of the harbour.

 Reykjavík Sailors

-Pickup starts an hour prior to departure, but if you have rented a car then you will find free parking in front of the whale watching boat.
+Pickup starts an hour before departure, but if you have rented a car, you will find free parking in front of the whale-watching boat.